 - Due to the COVID-19 situation, eCore has decided that remaining Short Session 2 and Full Session Exams Will Not Be Proctored

 The eCore Program of the University System of Georgia is a program designed for students to complete core courses via online classes.
 Classes are designed and taught by faculty at USG institutions.
 Valdosta State University is an affiliate institution in the eCore Program.
 The VSU Office of Testing serves as a proctored testing facility for midterm and final exams.
 Exams are administered online within the GoView online classroom environment.
 The exams are given during specific windows of time as set by eCore.

-Please refer to the eCore website at https://ecore.usg.edu/current-students/proctored-exams-information for more information and registration deadlines.
+Please refer to the eCore Proctored Exams FAQs at https://ecore.usg.edu/current-students/proctored-exams-information/proctored-exams-faqs for more information about the proctored exam process.

 The Georgia Assessments for the Certification of Educators (GACE) assess the knowledge and skills of prospective Georgia public school educators.
 The GACE program ensures that candidates have the knowledge and skills needed to perform the job of an educator in Georgia's public schools.
 The GACE are aligned with state and national standards for educator preparation and with state standards for the P–12 student curriculum (Georgia Performance Standards).